skicon/skicon.github.io/content/about-team.md

 ## Organizers

 {{< speaker img="/people/oshea-bowens.jpg" name="O'Shea Bowens" title="SkiCon Founder and Orginizer" twitter="<https://x.com/SirMuDbl00d>" linkedin="<https://www.linkedin.com/in/o-shea-bowens-52344915/>" github="" >}}
-My interests in life vary but for the sake of this audience, I'm a passionate nerd.
+I'm a passionate nerd.
 I fell in love with the hacking and cyber security world 14 years ago and this is where I apply my focus.
 As a curiously optomisitc problem solver I believe in taking nontraditional approaches to fix the problems of tomorrow.
 Once fixed, create a process then rinse and repeat.
 I've shared my passion at the goverment, nonprofit, startup and Fortune 100 level.
 I'm on a constant mission of growth pertaining to security management programs in the areas of incident response, threat hunting, cloud security, security analytics, security architecture and malware analysis.
 I strongly believe that the future of #infosec is what we each contribute which is why I mentor and volunteer my time to empower others.
 Currently helping startups 10x with wicked security programs, speaking about security from conference stages and learning about artificial intelligence.
 Happy Hunting.
 {{< /speaker >}}